AlexWoroschilow/Powergrid.AppImage/README.md

-# PerformanceTuner
+# Performance Tuner
 is a free open source program for the energy consumption fine-tuning in Linux, inspired by the powertop, and tlp.
+You can setup the performance schema using the gui and apply the stup to the system.

+The program will generate folowing files:
+* `/etc/udev/rules.d/70-performance.rules`
+* `/etc/performance-tuner/performance_*`
+* `/etc/performance-tuner/powersave_*`

+According to the power source (AC or Battery) the `/etc/performance-tuner/performance_*` or `/etc/performance-tuner/powersave_` will be started by the udev.

 ### How to run
 To be able to run the programm you will need the python3 and python3-virtualenv installed